"

 Today’s Example Dataset

-The dataset of plots 1-3 used to introduce the Euclidean distance measure is available as a text file (Legendre.Legendre.2012.p311.txt) in the course GitHub folder.
-Save it in the ‘data’ subfolder within your course folder.
+The dataset of plots 1-3 used to introduce the Euclidean distance measure is available as a text file (Legendre.Legendre.2012.p311.txt) in the book's GitHub folder.
+Save it in the 'data' subfolder within your course folder.
 Then, open your R project and load the data into R:

 test <- read.table("data/Legendre.Legendre.2012.p311.txt", header = TRUE)